 - Price skimming

 Pricing is an underutilized growth lever

 Many companies focus on acquisition to grow their business, but studies have shown that small variations in pricing can raise or lower revenue by 20-50%.
-Despite that, even among Fortune 500 companies, fewer than 5% have functions dedicated to getting pricing right.
+Despite that, even among Fortune 500 companies, fewer than 5% have functions dedicated to setting the best price possible.
 There's a missed opportunity in the business world to see immediate growth for relatively little effort.

 Because most businesses spend less than 10 hours per year thinking about pricing, there's a lot of untapped growth potential in optimizing what you charge.
-In fact, getting your pricing right is a more powerful growth lever than customer acquisition.
+In fact, choosing the best pricing method is a more powerful growth lever than customer acquisition.
 In some cases, it can be up to 7.5 times more powerful than acquisition.

 The importance of nailing your pricing strategy

 Having an effective pricing strategy helps solidify your position by building trust with your customers, as well as meeting your business goals.
 Let's compare and contrast the messaging that a strong pricing strategy sends in relation to a weaker one.